TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/inputRsaInput.rst

 :orphan:

-.. deprecated:: 9
-   Render Type `inputRsa` has been removed.
+Render type `inputRsa` has been removed with TYPO3 10.

 .. todo: remove on switching to TYPO3 12